danyangzz/PR2022-AOPL/README.md

   funs: Useful functions

 ### Citation
-If this code is useful to you, we sincerely hope that you can cite our paper
+If this code is useful to you, we sincerely hope that you can cite our paper.